A General Theory of the Stochastic Linear Bandit and Its Applications: Introduction

 \end{enumerate}

-\subsection{Other Literature}
+\subsection{Other literature}

 Some of the components in our analysis of the ROFUL algorithm have similarities with prior literature \citep{srinivas2010gaussian,russo2016information,kirschner2018heteroscedastic}.
-Specifically, our notion of uncertainty complexity is similar to the maximum information notion from \cite{kirschner2018heteroscedastic}.
-We discuss the differences between the two in \cref{rem:uncertainty-similar-to-KR18}, but in summary our approach provides regret bounds for the generalized gap setting as well.
-Our gain rate notion is also similar to the information ratio concept in \citep{russo2016information}. \cref{rem:gain-rate-similar-to-RV16} provides additional details to compare our results with theirs, but in summary, \cite{russo2016information} consider a Bayesian setting while we consider both Bayesian and frequentist settings.
-Overall, we highlight that we do not claim our proof technique is completely new.
-The main contributions, as discussed above, are introduction of the optimism in expectation notion which leads to design of the SG algorithm, first poly-logarithmic regret bounds for OFUL and TS under the generalized gap and margin assumption as in \citep{goldenshluger2013linear}, and an improved regret bound for the $k$-armed contextual bandit problem.
+Specifically, our notion of uncertainty complexity is similar to the notion of maximum information by \cite{kirschner2018heteroscedastic}.
+We discuss the differences between the two in \cref{rem:uncertainty-similar-to-KR18}, but in summary our approach provides regret bounds for the more general probabilistic $\GapLevel$ setting as well.
+In addition, our notion of gain rate is similar to the notion of information ratio by \cite{russo2016information}.
+We discuss the differences between the two in \cref{rem:gain-rate-similar-to-RV16}, but in summary \cite{russo2016information} consider a Bayesian setting while we consider both Bayesian and frequentist settings.